magenta/magenta/magenta/models/nsynth/README.md

 can do this for sounds of any length as long as you set the `sample_length` high enough.
 Keep in mind the wavenet decoder works at 16kHz.
 The script below will take all .wav files in the `source_path` directory and create generated samples in the `save_path` directory.
-If you've installed with the pip package you can call the scripts directly without calling `bazel run`
+If you've installed with the pip package you can call the scripts directly without calling `python`

 Example Usage (Generate from .wav files):
 -------